Swimsuits: The History of Swimwear for Women

 For women, healthy sea immersion generally meant a quick dip in the water, including cold water dips in the winter months.
 In order to preserve a woman's modesty, bathing machines were developed to shield the women from the view of people on the beach.

 Women entered small huts made of wood or canvas and changed into bathing dresses - smocks made of stiff fabric so as not to cling to the figure.
-Lead weights sewn into the hems prevented the bathing costumes from floating up on the water.
+Lead weights sewn into the hems prevented the bathing costumes from floating up to the surface of the water.
+Actual swimming or floating would be difficult if not impossible when wearing such heavy garments.
 Bathing costumes could be rented or purchased ready-made.

 The bathing machine was then hauled out into the sea by a horse and driver.
 Bathers entered the water, shielded from view by the machine as well as an awning.
 Professional dippers, employed to assist the ladies, gently (or firmly) dunked the women under the water up to 3 times.
 As the practice became more commonplace and thought of as a pleasurable act, dippers soon fell by the wayside.